Finite generation of nilpotent quotients of fundamental groups of punctured spectra: Mixed characteristic case: -adic nearby cycles Mixed characteristic case: p-adic nearby cycles

 The strategy is to give some algebraic group structures (instead of vector space structures) on the $H^{1}$ and show that the map $p$ on their Lie algebras is injective and hence $p$ itself has finite \'etale kernel.
 This map on the Lie algebras should be something like

 where this $p$ is induced by multiplication by $p$ on the coefficient sheaves.
-While the map \eqref{0040} is indeed injective by Proposition \ref{0038}, it cannot be a map between Lie algebras of some algebraic groups over $F$ since the groups in \eqref{0040} are not killed by $p$.
+While we can see using Proposition \ref{0054} that the map \eqref{0040} is indeed injective, it cannot be a map between Lie algebras of some algebraic groups over $F$ since the groups in \eqref{0040} are not killed by $p$.
 It turns out that some twists are necessary and we need to kill some ``junk'' infinitesimal group schemes that unnecessarily fatten up the Lie algebras.
 We will carry out this strategy in the subsequent sections.